kb1907/Time_Series_Projects/README.md

 ----------------------------------------------------------------
 <img src="https://www.vskills.in/certification/blog/wp-content/uploads/2014/11/Forecasting.jpg" width="500" height="500">

-- In this folder, different scale Time Series projects can be found.
+- In this folder, different-scale Time Series projects can be found.

-- All the best 🤘
+- All the best

 ## Time Series Projects
 -------------------------------------------------------------------